zrythm/zrythm/doc/user/invoking-from-command-line/intro.rst

 .. option:: -h, --help

-  Prints a list of available options.
+  Print a list of available options.

 .. option:: --pretty

-  Pretty-prints the output (where applicable).
+  Pretty-print the output (where applicable).

 .. option:: -p, --print-settings

-  Prints all the user settings.
+  Print all the user settings.
 Can be combined with :option:`--pretty` to get pretty-printed output, like below.